MikeHopley/ftl-ships-strategy/README.md

 ## TODO:

 * Reconsider Engi B strategy: 94 scrap in sellables, so better to just rush shields?
-How bad is it really to sell all the drones (with only one crew)?
+How bad is it really to sell the AP drone?
 * Test whether drones require power to be smart-targeted (relevant to Engi B)
 * Check AI behaviour for Lanius B shield-boarding tactic.
 How many crew before you are opposed?
 How many stop you pulling the pilot?